Alabama Highway Patrol

-The Alabama Highway Patrol is the de facto highway patrol organization for the U.S. state of Alabama, and which has full jurisdiction anywhere in the State.
-The Alabama Highway Patrol was created in 1936.
-Since its establishment, 29 officers have died while on duty.
+The Alabama Highway Patrol is the highway patrol organization for the U.S. state of Alabama, and has complete jurisdiction anywhere in the state.
+Its Troopers duties include motor vehicle law enforcement and rural traffic crash investigation covering about 69,500 mi of rural roads, as well as special duty performance during emergencies.

+The Alabama Highway Patrol was created in 1935.
+As of March 2024, 35 officers have died while on duty since its founding.
 It is subordinate to the Alabama Department of Public Safety, which is itself subordinate to the Alabama Law Enforcement Agency.

 History

+Establishment

+Governor Bibb Graves established Alabama's first statewide law enforcement agency on December 5, 1935.
+The Alabama Highway Patrol began with twelve motorcycle officers.

 First pony car vehicles

-In 1971 the Alabama Highway Patrol became the first police organization in the United States to use downsized vehicles for regular highway patrol duties.
-This pre-dated, among others, the Camaros and Mustangs that were used by other departments years later.
+In 1971, the Alabama Highway Patrol became the first police organization in the United States to use downsized vehicles for regular highway patrol duties.
+This pre-dated, among others, the Camaros and Mustangs used by other departments years later.
 AMC Javelins were the first pony cars used as police cars by any U.S. organization.

 The Alabama Highway Patrol evaluated two versions supplied by Reinhardt AMC of Montgomery, Alabama: a 1971 AMC Javelin SST with a 304 CID V8 and a 1971 Javelin-AMX with a 401 CID V8 engine.
 Because they were so different than the traditional police cars, the Javelin AMX "was the most abused police car in the history of Alabama".
 The "401-cu.in.
 V-8, three-speed automatic and 2.87 gears were good for about 140 mph, by which point the nose of the car started to get rather light".

 After this trial, the first order was for 61 cars finished in silver and ten unmarked cars in various colors.
-Due to further cost-cutting reasons they were base model Javelins with heavy-duty "fleet" equipment, "machine wheels" with Goodyear Polyglas raised-white-lettered tires, and rear spoilers (normally available only on Javelin AMX models) to display the "state trooper" markings on the rear of each car.
+Due to further cost-cutting reasons, they were base model Javelins with heavy-duty "fleet" equipment, "machine wheels" with Goodyear Polyglas raised-white-lettered tires, and rear spoilers (factory available only on Javelin AMX models) to display the "state trooper" markings on the rear of each car.
 A "401" emblem covered the holes in the spoiler to replace the AMX emblem.
-During 1972, a total of 62 Javelins were ordered: 12 in all silver paint, 42 were finished with the hoods, decklids, and spoilers in blue over silver body as the new police car scheme, as well as eight were unmarked cars in various colors.
+In 1972, a total of 62 Javelins were ordered: 12 in all silver paint, 42 were finished with the hoods, decklids, and spoilers in blue over silver body as the new police car scheme, as well as eight were unmarked cars in various colors.
 The 1972 models were only available from AMC as "SST" versions and included additional exterior and interior trim.
 The 1972 versions were delivered by Reinhardt AMC and also by Bill Whitten AMC/Datsun in Birmingham.

-A total of 132 Javelins were purchased during 1971 and 1972.
+A total of 132 Javelins were purchased between 1971 and 1972.
 The Javelins came with 401 CID 335 hp AMC V8 engines.
 The cars had a 1st-gear lock-out feature installed by state maintenance and were capable of going over 150 mph."
 The last of the AMC Javelins was retired in 1979, and one of the original cars is now part of the Museum at DPS Headquarters.